deadc0de6/dotdrop/README.md

 # Migrate from submodule

 Initially dotdrop was used as a submodule directly in the dotfiles git tree.
-It has since been packaged in pypi and can thus be used directly.
+That solution allows your dotfiles to be shipped along with the tool able to handle those.
+Dotdrop is however also directly available on pypi.

 If you want to keep it as a submodule, simply do the following
 ```bash